muggy8/improbable/have-and-havenot/FzeXuZCU.md

 Phanna and Melody spent a long time chatting with each other on their platform.

-I noticed one of the other matches was about to finish from the corner of my eyes but I didn't really pay attention to them.
+I noticed one of the other matches was about to finish from the corner of my eyes but I didn't really care.

-My main objective here was to observe Phanna so I can't really afford to miss a single moment of Phanna's matches.
+My main objective here was to observe Phanna, which is why I wanted to avoid missing even a single moment of any of Phanna's matches.

-Good thing the other judges had all the matches covered, so I could pick and choose which matches I wanted to watch.
+Good thing there was enough other judges that every match was being observed by at least one judge, so I could pick and choose which matches I wanted to watch.

 Phanna being able to mostly keep up with Amanda who was using two instances of Strengthen was a surprise for sure.